From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Robustness of inferences: the discouragement effect and asymmetric decay

 in negative territory, where Mina leads, stakes have fallen exponentially, the more so for Maxine, though the decay in stake ratio has a more modest polynomial rate. `Battlefield Cyl Fog' (cut your losses, foot on gas) is a mnemonic for the premise~(\ref{e.abstake}), the phrases descriptive of the trailing and leading player's respective approach far from the battlefield.

-In~\cite{LostPennies}, {\rm TLP}$(1,1)$ was studied: the Trail of Lost Pennies without flip moves whose turn outcomes are decided by the simple $\frac{a}{a+b}$ lottery rule.
+In~\cite{LostPennies}, {\rm TLP}$(1,1)$ was studied: the Trail of Lost Pennies without flip moves whose turn outcomes are decided by the simple $\frac{a}{a+b}$ `lottery' rule.
 The Battlefield Cyl Fog was verified (in a manner we will recall shortly).
 In Theorem~\ref{t.abmn}, we present fixed-parameter asymptotics for \abmnkpmacspace elements throughout the region $(\kappa,\rho) \in (0,1]^2$ in which such elements describe Nash equilibria in \tlpkpspace according to Theorem~\ref{t.nashabmn}.
 This result permits us to interrogate the validity of this premise~(\ref{e.abstake}) more broadly, via a two-dimensional family of models.

-The $\phi$-sequence now defined will permit us to identify the battlefield in the definition that follows. \begin{definition} Let $(a,b,m,n) \in$ \abmnkpmac.
+The $\phi$-sequence now defined\hfff{phi} will permit us to identify the battlefield in the definition that follows. \begin{definition} Let $(a,b,m,n) \in$ \abmnkpmac.
 For $i \in \Z$, set $\macphi_i = \frac{n_{i,i-1}}{m_{i-1,i}}$. \end{definition} This sequence is an important part of our apparatus for computing \abmnkpmacspace elements.
 Note that $\phi_0 = n_{0,-1}/m_{-1,0}$ equals the central ratio.
+Being a measure of single-turn relative incentive for play at the origin, it is a discrete counterpart to the flow index~$\xmac$ in Brownian Boost.

-The quantities $\phi_0$ and $\phi_1$ now have two meanings: as sequence elements for an \abmnkpmacspace element, and as functions $\beta \to \phi_i(\kappa,\rho,\beta)$ in Definition~\ref{d.fourfunctions}.
-The coincidence is intentional, with the choice $\beta = n_{1,-1}/m_{-1,1}$ reconciling the objects, as we will see in solving the \abmnmacspace system in Section~\ref{s.abmnformfixed}.
+Note that the quantities $\phi_0$ and $\phi_1$ now have two meanings: as sequence elements for an \abmnkpmacspace element, and as functions $\beta \to \phi_i(\kappa,\rho,\beta)$ in Definition~\ref{d.fourfunctions}.
+The coincidence is intentional, with the choice $\beta = n_{1,-1}/m_{-1,1}$ reconciling the objects, as we will see in solving the \abmnmacspace system in Chapter~\ref{c.abmnformfixed}.
+The meaning of $\phi_0$ and $\phi_1$ will, we hope, be clear from context: specified by the formulas when $\beta \in (0,\infty)$ is a free parameter, and as sequence elements when an \abmnkpmacspace element is given.